pintostack/core/docs/README.virtualbox.md

 ## Prerequisites
 * Linux, FreeBSD, OSX, or other unix-like OS (Ubuntu 14.04 LTS or OSX 10.9+ recommended)
 * Python 2.7
-* Fully functioning VirtualBox 4 or later
+* Fully functioning VirtualBox 4 or later you can download [here](https://www.virtualbox.org/wiki/Downloads)
 * Ansible 2.0.
 Proper version can be installed this way: ```pip install "ansible>=2"```
 * Vagrant 1.8 or later you can download from [here](https://www.vagrantup.com/downloads.html)